Chadha-Bhavya/Chadha-Bhavya/README.md

 🏫 Computer Science major @ UBC Vancouver

-💻 Future Software engineer (or Quant Trader or CEO who knows)
+💻 Future Software engineer

-📚 Currently learning Data Structures and Algorithm and doing Codeforces
+📚 Currently practicing Data Structures and Algorithms

-🥾 I love going for hikes and travel in general
+🥾 I love going for hikes and travelling(I have been to 15+ countries) in general

 😄 Pronouns: he/him/his